zlagpacan/437_OoO/README.md

   - LAT=6: 343507 cycles -> old 437: 559447 cycles
   - LAT=10: 409817 cycles -> old 437: 720085 cycles

 ### In-Order vs. Out-of-Order Execution Time for dual.daxpy.asm and palgorithm.asm Programs
 ![image](https://github.com/user-attachments/assets/69ce9223-f711-45c1-bfa8-38359b1b9767)
 ![image](https://github.com/user-attachments/assets/537d40ac-9bf2-484d-a9af-015c2081a829)

 ## Performance Analysis
-The daxpy program most clearly shows the out-of-order and pipelined bus benefits since future daxpy loop iterations can be started while multiple independent memory accesses from previous iterations are waiting on completion from a higher-bandwidth-capable bus.
+The daxpy.asm and dual.daxpy.asm programs most clearly shows the out-of-order and pipelined bus benefits since future daxpy loop iterations can be started while multiple independent memory accesses from previous iterations are waiting on completion from a higher-bandwidth-capable bus.

 ## Notes
 - I am one person and I did not want to go completely insane in designing and verifying this system.
 This led to the following results: